 The BS in Architecture program resides in the School of Constructed Environments (SCE).
 This academic home supports the interdisciplinary inquiry that distinguishes Parsons as a whole.
 Students in other SCE programs—interior, product, and lighting design—share with architectural design students research and fabrication facilities and an open design studio with wireless digital capability.
 These colleagues also collaborate on projects, dismantling the boundaries that historically have constrained design disciplines.
 In the process, they form an intimate community of learners.

 By enrolling in Art and Design History and Theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Because Parsons is part of The New School, students can choose from a wide range of lecture courses and electives in the humanities, social sciences, media studies, and business.

 Classes use New York City as a window into the history, theory, and techniques of architectural design.
 New York boasts some of the world’s most forward-thinking, influential practitioners, such as Morphosis, Diller Scofidio + Renfro, and LO-TEK.
-Visiting these studios, as well as industry resources like the Center for Architecture and MaterialConnexion, lend unique insight into key projects, leaders, and innovative design thinking.
+Visiting these studios, as well as industry resources like the Center for Architecture and MaterialConnexion, lends unique insight into key projects, leaders, and innovative design thinking.
 These activities also provide entrée to future internship opportunities.